2014 Calgary stabbing: University response

 Although the stabbings occurred off-campus, the close relationship between the parties involved and the University of Calgary elicited a direct response from the school's community.
 University president M. Elizabeth Cannon described the event as a "senseless tragedy" in which the community "lost a part of its family."

-On April 15, 2015, the university held the UCalgaryStrong Festival, meant both to celebrate the end of the school year and to commemorate the one-year anniversary of the stabbing.
+On April 15, 2015, the university held the UCalgaryStrong Festival, celebrating the end of the school year and commemorating the one-year anniversary of the stabbing.
 The festival was part of the broader UCalgaryStrong initiative, which aims to "reduce loneliness and isolation, and foster resiliency in the face of the stressors that are part of the post-secondary experience."
-Victim Lawrence Hong was also granted a posthumous degree in 2015, and memorial scholarships have been established for him and two other victims, Joshua Hunter, and Jordan Segura, in their respective disciplines.
+Victim Lawrence Hong was granted a posthumous degree in 2015, and memorial scholarships have been established for him and two other victims, Joshua Hunter and Jordan Segura, in their respective disciplines.
 Zackariah Rathwell was granted a posthumous degree in 2015 from the Alberta College of Art and Design.